Carbohydrates for active women athletes is a tricky subject to discuss these days.

 However, that deficit cannot be drastic.
 Protein intake must be high.
 And resistance training must be performed.

-However, there are a lot of things in your power to control such as regular exercise, reducing stress, selecting mostly high-fiber, complex carbs, and so on.
+However, it’s not an automatic, foregone conclusion.
+There are a lot of things in your power to influence such as regular exercise, reducing stress, selecting mostly high-fiber, complex carbs, and so on.

 “Eat less, move more” may have started in the 1980’s with low fat diet and lots of aerobics.